Pot up herbs for fragrant, fresh green leaves indoors in winter.

 • Temperature: Most herbs want daytime temperatures between 60 and 70°F (15.6-21°C) with cooler temperatures of 50 to 65°F (10-18°C) at night.
 However, most herbs will survive at a constant temperature.

 • Water: Water herbs thoroughly then allow the soil to nearly completely dry before watering again.
 Don’t overwater.
 If humidity is low, spray plants with a light mist a couple of times a day.

 Overwintering Herbs Outdoors

 Mints, oregano, and tarragon are hardy perennial herbs that can survive outdoors in winter—even under snow.
-(But it you want to use them fresh through the winter, divide and pot them up to bring inside.)
-Bay, rosemary, lavender, pineapple sage, and lemon verbena are tender perennials that will take some frost but their roots will be killed off outdoors if the temperature dips below 15°F.
+(But if you want to use them fresh through the winter, divide and pot them up to bring inside.)
+Bay, rosemary, lavender, pineapple sage, and lemon verbena are tender perennials that will take some frost but their roots will be killed off outdoors if the temperature dips below 15°F (-9.4°C).

 The best protection or herbs outdoors in winter is a plant blanket or a blanket of snow.
 Plant blankets are made from spun poly material and can be purchased at most garden shops.

 Perennial herbs outdoors in winter need protection from the drying effects of winter wind most.
 Besides plant blankets, you can cover herbs with evergreen boughs or surround them with burlap-covered frames.
 Small herbs can be covered with straw or leaves when the soil freezes.
 Remove the mulch gradually in spring.

 More tips at How to Start an Herb Garden.